wkjarosz/astro-stacker/README.md

 ### Align and stack a set of raw files

-Align and stack all input `.dng` files without any calibration frames (uses automatic black-point).
-Uses the first image in alphabetical order as the base frame to align all other images to:
+Align and stack all input `.dng` files without any calibration frames (uses automatic black-point):
 ```
 ./astro_stacker.py -o "output/aligned-" "input/"*.dng
 ```